-When you’re starting a sales conversation with a buyer, one of the most important and powerful things to do right at the start, is to set an agenda you both agree on.
+When you’re starting a sales conversation with a buyer, one of the most important and powerful things to do – right at the start – is set an agenda you both agree on.

-If you don’t, it’s going to be really hard to get to a good, satisfying conclusion.
+If you don’t, it’s going to be really hard to get to a good, satisfying conclusion to the talk.

-After all: if you don’t have a well-defined end-point, it’s difficult to reach it.
+After all: if you don’t have a well-defined end-point, how are you going to make sure you reach one?

-The first is when it’s clearly understood that this is a sales conversation, and we’re here to figure out whether or not it’s the right choice for you to buy.
+The first is when it’s clearly understood that this is a sales conversation, and we’re here to figure out whether or not it’s the right choice for the other person to buy.

 “So before we get started, just to set the stage: We’re here to talk about your challenges, and whether or not our solution is the right choice for you.
-Does that sound fair?”
+Does that sound right?”

 If the buyer agrees, then you have a shared, agreed-upon agenda, and you both know what you’re working towards.

-The other option is when someone books an intro call, strategy session, exploration or discovery call, or something similar.
+The other situation is when someone books an intro call, strategy session, exploration or discovery call, or anything similar.

 That’s not a sales meeting: that’s discovery.